Chicago Rivet & Machine (NYSEAMERICAN:CVR) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report released on Saturday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note released on Friday morning.
+The firm issued a sell rating on the stock.

-Separately, TheStreet cut shares of Chicago Rivet & Machine from a c rating to a d rating in a research report on Thursday, November 9th.
+Separately, TheStreet lowered Chicago Rivet & Machine from a c rating to a d rating in a report on Thursday, November 9th.

 Chicago Rivet & Machine Price Performance